ramoncierco7/hORMdb/README.md

 # hORMdb

-### Welcome to Human Olfactory Receptors Mutations Database
+Welcome to Human Olfactory Receptors Mutations Database!

+The aim of this resource is to provide a curated searchable database of sequence variation in human Olfactory Receptors (hORs) to study the differences among individuals and populations with regard to the olfactory perception.

 ### Instructions: